nuthanc/faang/approach.md

 ### BFS in 2D-Arrays

-* Use of Queues and seen Set
+* Use of Queues and seen 2D array
 * Move in Radial direction

 ### Number of Islands